rich-taveras/React-Portfolio/README.md

-# Full Stack Developer Blog
+# Full Stack Developer Portfolio

 Welcome to the Full Stack Developer Portfolio, a project built with Vite and React.